 "But for Rae this year is all about the comeback.
 “I had to dust myself off, pick myself up and channel all of the hardship into my music,” she said."

 Rae Solomon is a Nashville recording artist, published songwriter, and performer.
-Originally from Seattle, Washington, she got her start in music by interning for the country radio station KMPS, while earning a Masters Degree in Music Business from the prestigious Berklee College of Music.
+Originally from Seattle, Washington, she got her start in music by interning for the country radio station KMPS, while earning a Degree in Music Business from the prestigious Berklee College of Music.
 Initially, Solomon managed and promoted herself while touring the West Coast, opening for artists like Blake Shelton, Granger Smith, Dan + Shay, and more, before moving to Nashville in 2013.

 People often ask how country music could possibly come out of Seattle.
 But Solomon comes by it honestly, having grown up on a farm about 45 minutes outside of the city.
 The former rodeo queen is known for her high energy stage presence, her sweet heart and her ability to connect with her audience.

-Shortly after arriving in "Music City" Rae had her first taste of success when she signed her a record deal, quickly followed by the signing of a publishing deal for her songwriting.
+Shortly after arriving in "Music City" Rae had her first taste of success when she signed her first record deal, quickly followed by the signing of a publishing deal for her songwriting.
 But it didn’t take long before she found that the neon dream doesn’t always shine so bright; when she exited her label deal less than 6 months later.

 With long-time friend David Huff at the production helm, she went back into the studio to record a 5 song EP.
 Solomon released the first single from the project, “Love Is Stupid,” a mid-tempo tongue and cheek ballad about having your heartbroken but still believing in love; which can be found on iTunes, Amazon and streaming services like Spotify and iHeart.